carlo98/tello-ai-features/README.md

 Reward: +1/max_steps_per_episode if agent decides to go forward, 0 if it turns, -1 for collisions.

-Do not attempt to train a full model with this method because it requires a lot of time and it would seem nearly impossible, first get a collision avoidance model trained with 'train_model.pynb' as satisfactory as possible and then proceed with this.
+Do not attempt to train a model from scratch with this method because it requires a lot of time and it would seem nearly impossible, first get a collision avoidance model trained with 'train_model.pynb' as satisfactory as possible and then proceed with this.

 The model trained by RL is saved into the folder 'Collision_Avoidance/rl_saved_models'.